It is natural to want to support someone who is in distress. It may be useful to define what is causing you concern:

 However, it is important to look out for yourself when involved in supporting someone else.
 Make sure you think carefully about how much you can hear without getting overwhelmed; consider how much time you are able and prepared to give to the support, without it becoming burdensome for you - it isn't helpful for someone in distress to feel they are overwhelming their friends/supporters.

-It is helpful to set workable boundaries - perhaps suggest you can talk for a certain time (eg 20 minutes); suggest checking in again at a certain time, and schedule it in on a specific time/date.
+It is helpful to set workable boundaries - perhaps suggest you can talk for a certain time (eg 20 minutes); suggest checking in again at a certain time (eg"we can meet up again later inthe day, at 7pm for half an hour"), and schedule it in on a specific time/date.

 If you are seriously worried and need to alert someone else, try to get your friend’s consent, but in certain situations it is better to break confidentiality to ensure the best help can be sought for your friend (see below).
 Remind your friend of the resources available, for example the University Counselling Service.

 In a Crisis

 If you are concerned about the risk to your friend’s personal safety, or that of others, you may need to act without their consent.
 In a crisis situation, ensuring your own safety and that of others is paramount.
 It is important to remain calm and to adopt a non-threatening approach, explaining in a straightforward way what you are doing.
 You may need to contact the emergency services (999) or, on campus, Security staff can assist.
 After a crisis, ensure you get support for yourself by talking the situation through.
 You may want to access the University Counselling Service.